With the Kaikukortti card you can obtain free admission to theatres, festivals, adult education center

 Further information about Kaikukortti in Kainuu (in Finnish).

-There are more than 20 cultural operators in the Espoo Kaikukortti network, more than 20 cultural operators in the Kainuu Kaikukortti network and eight cultural operators in the Lappeenranta Kaikukortti network.
+There are about two hundrer cultural operators in the Kaikukortti networks.
 The card applies to a large part of their cultural supply.

-With Kaikukortti you can attend courses at one adult education center in Espoo, six adult education centres in Kainuu, and Lappeenranta Music Institute's music school (muskari in Finnish).
+With Kaikukortti you can attend courses for example at adult education centers in Espoo and Kainuu and Lappeenranta Music Institute's music school (muskari in Finnish).

 Kaikukortti on the national level